Field data (Drupal and CSV)

 cats:Tuxedo|cats:Misbehaving|dogs:German Shepherd

-To find the vocabulary ID (referred to above as the "namespace") to use, visit the list of your site's vocabularies at admin/structure/taxonomy:
+To find the vocabulary ID (referred to above as the "namespace") to use, visit the list of your site's vocabularies at admin/structure/taxonomy

 Hover your pointer over the "List terms" button for each vocabulary to reveal the URL to its overview page.
 The ID for the vocabulary is the string between "manage" and "overview" in the URL.
-For example, in the URL admin/structure/taxonomy/manage/person/overview, the vocabulary ID is "person".
-This is the namespace you need to use to indicate which vocabulary to add new terms to.
+For example, in the URL admin/structure/taxonomy/manage/person/overview

-CSV values containing term names that have commas (,) in multi-valued, multi-vocabulary fields need to be wrapped in quotation marks (like any CSV value containing a comma), and in addition, the need to specify the namespace within each of the subvalues:
+) in multi-valued, multi-vocabulary fields need to be wrapped in quotation marks (like any CSV value containing a comma), and in addition, the need to specify the namespace within each of the subvalues:

 "tags:gum, Bubble|tags:candy, Hard"

-Using these conventions, Workbench will be certain which vocabulary the term names belong to.
-Workbench will remind you during its --check operation that you need to namespace terms.
+operation that you need to namespace terms.
 It determines 1) if the field references multiple vocabularies, and then checks to see 2) if the field's values in the CSV are term IDs or term names.
 If you use term names in multi-vocabulary fields, and the term names aren't namespaced, Workbench will warn you:

 Error: Term names in multi-vocabulary CSV field "field_tags" require a vocabulary namespace; value "Dogs" in row 4 does not have one.

-Note that since : is a special character when you use term names in multi-vocabulary CSV fields, you can't add a namespaced term that itself contains a :.
-You need to add it manually to Drupal and then use its term ID (or name, or URI) in your CSV file.
+is a special character when you use term names in multi-vocabulary CSV fields, you can't add a namespaced term that itself contains a :

 Using term URIs instead of term IDs

 Islandora Workbench lets you use URIs assigned to terms instead of term IDs.
-You can use a term URI in the media_use_tid configuration option (for example, "http://pcdm.org/use#OriginalFile") and in taxonomy fields in your metadata CSV file:
+You can use a term URI in the media_use_tid

 field_model